Aging Studies Interdisciplinary Group (ASIG)

 ASIG members can be a part of a number of different networking and social events.

-2023-2024 events include: the Walk to End Alzheimer’s, networking with gerontology providers, volunteer with older adults, research presentation opportunities, connect with other students with similar interests, state and national conferences.
+Events include: the Walk to End Alzheimer’s, Intergenerational Public Health Special Interest Group, networking with gerontology providers, volunteer with older adults, research presentation opportunities, connect with other students with similar interests, state and national conferences.

 View the Event Image Gallery